 Due to being protected under Section 230 of the Communications Decency Act, most cheater-shaming and homewrecker exposing websites take a hardline approach towards post and comment removals.
 Compiling evidence, understanding Internet defamation legalities and nuances, and identifying anonymous online trolls isn’t something that average folks can undertake by themselves.
 Tackling online defamation without professional help could ultimately lead to failing to achieve an adequate remedy or removal – or even making the situation worse.
 It’s time to defer to the experts.

-At Minc Law, in our tenure as experienced Internet defamation attorneys, we’ve built up an impressive arsenal of legal tactics to not only remove online defamation and false accusations, but identify anonymous online posters, and de-index content and URLs from Internet search results.
-And, where websites are playing hardball and refusing to remove clearly defamatory and libelous content, we can assist in the procuring of a court-ordered defamation removal.
+At Minc Law, in our tenure as experienced Internet defamation attorneys, we’ve built up an impressive arsenal of legal tactics to not only remove online defamation and false accusations, but identify anonymous online posters, prove distribution of images without consent, and de-index content and URLs from Internet search results.
+And, where websites are playing hardball and refusing to remove clearly defamatory and libelous content, we can assist in the procuring of a court order to remove content

-Most importantly, we can guarantee your removal from CheatLand.com, simply contact us as soon as possible at (216) 373-7706, or by scheduling a defamation consultation online.
+Most importantly, we can guarantee your removal from CheatLand.com, simply contact us as soon as possible at (216) 373-7706, or by scheduling a defamation consultation online by filling out our online contact form.
 To find our complete list of websites and bulletin boards we offer guaranteed defamation removals for, head on over to our Guaranteed Removals page.
 And, we conduct guaranteed defamation removals all for a flat, reasonable fee.

 Do Not Threaten CheatLand.com With Legal Action!